 Boards and Commissions

 City of Allen boards, commissions and committees advise the City Council on a variety of issues.
 Most appointments are two-year terms with no term limits, although a few have three-year commitments.
 Terms are staggered, with half of the membership appointed each year.
 Terms follow the City's fiscal period which begins Oct.
-1. Applications are open through June 28!
+1. Application period is closed for 2023.

 How to apply for a board, commission or committee

-Applications are open through June 28.
+Applications are accepted each summer.
 Residents may apply online or pick up an application in person at the City Secretary's Office at Allen City Hall, 305 Century Parkway.
 Applicants are encouraged to attend at least one meeting of the board of interest prior to application.

 Qualified voters with one year of Allen residency are eligible to apply for positions with any of the council-appointed boards.